Chicago Restaurants

 On thread topic though not to PBKR's question, my wife and I recently celebrated our anniversary at a Chicago restaurant, Brasero on Chicago Ave in Ukrainian Village.
 Very meaty, but a good variety of dishes, and absolutely lethal cocktails.

-underminer of twenty years of excellent contribution to this borad (dan m), Wednesday, 28 May 2025 17:31 (five months ago)
+underminer of twenty years of excellent contribution to this borad (dan m), Wednesday, 28 May 2025 17:31 (eight months ago)

 We went to Brasero for my birthday last year, it was great, iirc.
 Piggybacking on that, last year or so we went to this great Ukrainian restaurant also on Chicago Ave., just down the block: